The lasting legacy of ISIS' war in Mosul

 Senior Iraqi commanders took CNN inside the Old City in the calm before their final storm against ISIS.

-On the rooftop of a villa now used as a forward operating base for Iraq's Counter Terror Force, you see the consequences of ISIS's scorched-earth policy.
+On the rooftop of a villa now used as a forward operating base for Iraq's Counter Terror Force, you see the consequences of ISIS' scorched-earth policy.

 There is the wreckage of the 12th century al-Nuri mosque and its huge, leaning minaret.
 The extremists blew it up about a week ago, according to the US-led coalition.